3-D structure of the Glasma initial state -- Breaking boost-invariance by collisions of extended shock waves in classical Yang-Mills theory: 3+1D Collisions of individual color charges

 localized in narrow strips along the light-cones.
 Even though the structure of the fields during the collisions is not analytically accessible, it is well established that the initial state immediately after the collision $(\tau=0^{+})$ features boost invariant longitudinal electric and magnetic fields in the forward light-cone

-where $V(x_\perp)$ is defined in Eq.~\ref{eq:mainWils} and we adapted the usual $\tau,\eta$ coordinates, with $\tau=\sqrt{t^2-z^2}$ and $\eta=atanh(z/t)$.
+where $V(\bm{x_\perp})$ is defined in Eq.~\ref{eq:mainWils} and we adapted the usual $\tau=\sqrt{t^2-z^2}$ and $\eta=\tanh^{-1}(z/t)$ coordinates, with longitudinal electric and magnetic fields in the Milne coordinates defined as $E^\eta=\frac{1}{\tau} F_{\tau\eta}$ and $B^\eta=-\frac{1}{2}\epsilon^{ij}F_{ij}$, which at mid-rapidity $(\eta=0)$ are equivalent to the fields in Minkowski coordinates i.e $E^\eta|_{\eta=0}=E^z$,$B^\eta|_{\eta=0}=B^z$.
 Subsequently, for $\tau>0$ the initial Glasma flux tubes in Eq.~\ref{eq:initialglasmafields} begin to expand in transverse space and loose their coherence, such that after a time scale $\sim 1/Q_s$ the Glasma features longitudinal and transverse color fields of comparable magnitude, resulting in a state of approximately vanishing longitudinal pressure $p_{L}=T^{\eta}_{~\eta}\simeq 0$ \cite{Lappi:2006fp}.
 While the evolution of the boost-invariant Glasma produced in the forward light-cone has been explored to detailed extent within numerical simulations \cite{Lappi:2006fp,Schenke:2012wb,Romatschke:2006nk} and (semi-)analytic calculations \cite{Kovner:1995ja}, we further note that also in the boost-invariant high-energy limit the eikonal charges receive a color rotation during the collision, and the transverse electric and magnetic fields continue to exist in narrow strips along the light-cones.